To 2021 and beyond: Top electric cars of the near (and far) future

 The car will have a second touch screen between the front seats, and a third attached to the front of the steering wheel.
 It is important to note that these are not concept gimmicks; the car shown off at CES in January in 80-90 percent ready for mass production, Byton said.

-The Aston Martin-owned Lagonda brand will once again be brought out of hibernation in 2021 with the launch of a new line of luxurious electric limousines.
-First will be a car based on the Vision Concept, which was first shown at the Geneva Motor Show in March 2018, with more models to come later.
+The Aston Martin-owned Lagonda brand was due to be brought out of hibernation in 2021 with the launch of a new line of luxurious electric limousines.
+The first was supposed to be based on the Vision Concept, which was first shown at the Geneva Motor Show in March 2018, with more models to come later.

 Tesla Model Y